 The challenge of feeding a population that is expected to grow in both size and consumption in the coming decades looms large.
 The availability of water—largely used for food production—is likewise an enormous challenge, made more difficult by the droughts and declining soil moisture associated with climate change.

 The School of Earth, Energy & Environmental Sciences is home to much of Stanford’s expertise in this area.
-They include biophysical scientists and resource economists who study food resources, food security, and agricultural sustainability as well as scientists who study, monitor, and evaluate changes in groundwater and land systems.
+This includes biophysical scientists and resource economists who study food resources, food security, and agricultural sustainability as well as scientists who study, monitor, and evaluate changes in groundwater and land systems.

 What sets Stanford apart from other universities that study agriculture, or food policy, or water, or climate change, is our deep investment at the intersection of these issues.

 With new faculty in areas such as geographic analysis, watershed analysis, and ecosystem services and benefits analysis, Stanford can bring an even more unique and innovative approach to this tangled but vitally important set of issues.